jundalisay/sp/content/en/research/descartes/philosophy/part-2/article-19.md

 It follows that there cannot be multiple worlds.

-Because we clearly conceive that matter, whose nature consists solely in being something extended, already occupies all the imaginable spaces where these other worlds could be.
+The nature of matter consists solely in having length, width, height [being something extended].

+This [spatial] matter already occupies all the imaginable spaces where these other worlds could be.

 We cannot discover within ourselves the idea of any other kind of matter.

-{{< n n="The 'worlds' here would mean causes.
-It means a single phenomenon has a single root cause and not many" >}}
+{{< n n="The multiple 'worlds' here would mean universes that had totally different Physics.
+Descartes allows a multiverse with many universes, but those universes have **similar** Physics, and never totally different." >}}

 <!-- The earth and heavens are made of the same substance. -->
 <!-- matter  -->